dantpro/_itkb/__chsh/proxmox/__chsh-prx-xterm.js.md

 ---

 1. Add a virtual serial port to the VM using PVE Web GUI and restart the VM
-2. Enable and start the virtual serial port on VM, change tty number as needed (Reference: https://askubuntu.com/a/621209/838946)
+2. Enable and start the virtual serial port on VM

 > `sudo systemctl enable serial-getty@ttyS0.service`
 > `sudo systemctl start serial-getty@ttyS0.service`